Alex Ferguson: Second Champions League trophy

 In 2006, Michael Carrick was signed to take Roy Keane's place in the team for a fee that eventually rose to £18 million.
 United started the season well, and for the first time ever won their first four Premier League games, United's best start since 1985.
 They set the early pace in the Premier League and never relinquished top spot from the tenth match of the 38-game season.
 The January 2006 signings had a huge impact on United's performances – Patrice Evra and Nemanja Vidić came in to form a solid back line along with Rio Ferdinand and skipper Gary Neville.
-The signing of Carrick brought stability and further creativity in the United midfield, forming an effective partnership with Paul Scholes.
-Park Ji-sung and Ryan Giggs both underlined their value to the first team squad by adding significant pace and incisiveness in attack with Wayne Rooney and Cristiano Ronaldo.

 Ferguson celebrated the 20th anniversary of his appointment as manager of Manchester United on 6 November 2006.
 Tributes also came from Ferguson's players, both past and present, as well as his old foe, Arsène Wenger.
 The party was spoiled the following day when United endured a single-goal defeat at the hands of Southend United in the fourth round of the League Cup.
 On 1 December it was announced that Manchester United had signed 35-year-old Henrik Larsson on loan, a player that Ferguson had admired for many years, and attempted to capture previously.
 On 23 December 2006, Cristiano Ronaldo scored the club's 2,000th goal under Ferguson in a match against Aston Villa.

 Manchester United subsequently won their ninth Premier League title but were denied a unique fourth double by Chelsea's Didier Drogba scoring a late goal in the FA Cup final at Wembley Stadium.
 In the Champions League, the club reached the semi-finals, recording a 7–1 home win over Roma in the quarter-final second leg, but lost at the San Siro to Milan 3–0 in the second leg of the semi-final after being 3–2 up from the first leg.